Integrating AI into a business model is not as scary as most people imagine.

 AI enables organizations to streamline their business processes, which can become useful for harnessing creative and intellectual strengths.
 The robust capability of the AI has brought concern among many people, especially for those who assume that AI can leave a negative impact on the work that can result in people losing their jobs.
 Turns out that the influence of AI on the work culture has quite the opposite impact.

 Emerging technologies have always faced resistance of some kind or the other.
-Part of the reason behind such a behavior is because the potentiality of the technology may have been misunderstood.
+Part of the reason behind such behavior is because the potentiality of the technology may have been misunderstood.
 Integrating AI in a business model will require a well-thought-out strategy that will benefit in the immediate future and longer-term.

 The following areas demonstrate where AI is being implemented successfully and how this widely used technology is changing the face of business today.

 Big data offers plenty of relevant information to businesses no matter which industry you belong to.
 Yet, retention of the disseminated information and generating meaningful results from it are often beyond the reach of human capability.
-This is a primary reason why AI adds value to a business.
+This is the primary reason why AI adds value to a business.

 Most data analytics are generated online.
 AI can help to efficiently integrate offline data to provide a more comprehensive view to customers.
-A closer look at Amazon will reveal how integration of AI is helping to constantly collect and analyze data offline for predicting consumer behavior pattern with a product.
+A closer look at Amazon will reveal how the integration of AI is helping to constantly collect and analyze data offline for predicting consumer behavior pattern with a product.

 A company can utilize the generated data and analytics reports for proper analysis and for better targeting and increased revenue growth.